 We squander precious human capital when we sideline moms, many of whom have college degrees and work experience and merely need to update their technical skill-set to participate in the innovation economy.
 According to McKinsey & Company, achieving gender parity in workforce participation between men and women will increase U.S. GDP by 10%.With 81% of American women become mothers by age 44, moms represent a diverse population that spans across geographic locations and religions, races and ethnicities, socio-economic and educational backgrounds, sexual orientations, and physical abilities.
 Today, more than 16 million Millennial women in the U.S. are already moms -- our most educated generation yet, and more than a million women will join their ranks over the next decade.

 Women drive 85% of business and consumer purchasing, with $2.1 trillion of spending attributable to moms alone.
 Yet, women hold only 25% of computer-related roles.
 Bringing more moms into tech will increase diversity of perspective needed to create new products and markets.
 Moreover, women invest 90% of their income back into their families and communities, so creating economic opportunity for them is one of the most effective ways of affecting positive social change that yields broad social, political, and economic benefits for everyone, well into the next generation.

-MotherCoders was founded by a working mom, Tina Lee, who couldn't find a resource that worked well for her when she wanted to get more proficient in computer programming.
-After surveying her options, Tina had a hunch there might be other moms like her out there, yearning for a learning experience that involved lots of social interaction and support from like-minded peers.
+MotherCoders, a 2015 Google Impact Challenge | Bay Area finalist, was founded in 2013 by Tina Lee, a working mom.
+Unable to find a resource that worked well for her when she wanted to get more proficient in computer programming, Tina launched MotherCoders because she had a hunch there might be other moms like her out there, yearning for a learning experience that involved lots of social interaction and support from like-minded peers.